Why Gen Z loves the digital compact cameras that millennials used to covet

 Images from these compact digital cameras may have fewer pixels than smartphone images — but these cameras also have bigger sensors to pick up light — which makes for a clearer-looking photo.

-Casey Fatchett, camera enthusiast and host of the Nerdy Photographer podcast, says digital cameras have taken off among Gen Z because they're tired of seeing themselves in photos taken on phones.
+Casey Fatchett has been a professional photographer for the past 25 years and hosts the Nerdy Photographer podcast.
+He says digital cameras have taken off among Gen Z because they're tired of seeing themselves in photos taken on phones.

 "There's so much processing that goes on in your phone that you don't have any control over," Fatchett said.
 "So I think that there is a yearning among young people for photos that look real, especially of themselves.
 So there's a feeling there that you can't get from your cell phone camera."